"You fail to appreciate the gravity of our situation."

 Babylon 5: The Gathering

-Welcome to the all-new B5 Books website, the last, best hope for B5 fans.
+Welcome to B5books.com, the last, best hope for B5 fans.

-I'm Jason Davis, senior editor of B5 Books, and this is the first installment of a column in which I'll tell you about some of the facts, trivia and behind-the-scenes info I've discovered about Babylon 5 after nearly a decade of going through the files of Babylonian Productions, editing twenty-plus books for B5 Books as well as producing our recent video releases.
+I'm Jason Davis, senior editor of B5 Books, and this is an article for fans revealingfacts, trivia and behind-the-scenes info I've discovered about Babylon 5 after nearly a decade of going through the files of Babylonian Productions, editing twenty-plus books for B5 Books as well as producing our recent video releases.
 For those of you who've read my annotations in the Cast Reunions and Fan Experience books, think of this column as a home for all that material I've never been able to fit into any prior publication.

-As this is the first column, why not go all the way back to the beginning of Babylon 5 for its subject?
+As a start, why not go all the way back to the beginning of Babylon 5 for its subject?
 Have you ever wondered about Delenn's gravity ring from the pilot?
 I have.

 Delenn's gravity ring was one of only a few conceptual casualties seemingly lost in Babylon 5's metamorphosis from standalone two-hour pilot to twenty-two episode first season—